radiantlogic-v8/documentation-new/documentation/context-builder-guide/view-designer.md

 Database views can call stored procedures instead of using the default functionality for handling inserts, updates, and deletes.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE – Once you have declared stored procedures for a database, the standard functionality for inserts, updates, and deletes is no longer used; only the stored procedures are called.**
+>Once you have declared stored procedures for a database, the standard functionality for inserts, updates, and deletes is no longer used; only the stored procedures are called.

 To add a stored procedure: